dror27/dk-shack/vol2/songs/en/Furlough Fraud Song.md

 To continue to work hidden back on their homes\
 Not to mention holding all or part of their pay\
 \
-Or simply,\
+Or simply\
-as Patrick Cannon, Barrister at law, writes:\
+As Patrick Cannon, Barrister at law, writes:\
 \
 “Employees on furlough cannot do any work\
 for their employer” day or night\
 \
-Still, unbeknownst to him,\
+Still, unbeknownst to him\
-John was committing (Furlough Fraud,)\
+John was committing\
-A serious criminal offence,\
+A serious criminal offence\
 So I’m told\
 \
 But little did he know\
 He was a target for a manhunt also\
 A hundred million pounds\
-Out for his soul
+Out for his soul\
+\
+And what's a Furlough Fraud after all?

 ---
 - https://soundcloud.com/drorkessler/furlough-fraud-song-verses-1-2-private